Turtling-Turtle/Ore-Forge/README.md

 ## Controls
 * **Camera Movement** - You can use `W` , `A` , `S`, `D` to move the camera up, left, down, and right respectively.
-Holding down `Shift` while pressing one of the movement keys doubles the speed.
+Holding down `Shift` while pressing one of the movement keys doubles the speed of the camera.

 * **Camera Zoom** - You can use `E` to zoom the camera inwards and `Q` to zoom the camera outwards.